jjtalamonti/Know_your_team/README.md

 ## Description

 - The reason for creating this project was to help me manage future teams.
 Instead of creating a new team list from scratch I can now use the integrated terminal to access the command prompts and simply answer the proceeding questions to fill out an employee list.
-This now solves the issue of structuring a an employee list and I can now use the time I save to complete other tasks
+This now solves the issue of structuring a an employee list and I can now use the time I save to complete other tasks.
+I have one minor bug when running commands id like to fix in the future.

 ## Table of Contents